Small BusinessMarch 19, 202624 min read

 Skipping the mapping step.
 Automating a broken manual process just makes the brokenness faster.
 Before you configure anything, understand exactly how the current process works and where the real pain points are.

 Ignoring data quality upstream.
 Automation reads what is in the document.
 If vendors send invoices missing PO numbers, or employees submit forms with fields left blank, the automation cannot invent the missing information.
-Some process improvement work needs to happen on the human side.
+Some process improvement work needs to happen on the human side before the automation can fully close the loop.

 Choosing a tool by feature count.
 The vendor with the longest feature list is not necessarily the best fit.
 What matters is how well the tool handles your specific document types, integrations, and volume.

 Not defining what "good enough" looks like.
 Perfect automation does not exist.
 A system that handles 90% of documents without human intervention and flags the other 10% for review is an excellent outcome.
-Set realistic benchmarks before implementation.
+Set realistic accuracy benchmarks before implementation so you evaluate the system fairly.

 Automating without an audit trail.
 For anything touching financial records, contracts, or employee data, a complete and searchable record of what happened to each document is a compliance requirement.
-Verify this before you go live.
+Verify that your chosen platform provides this before you go live.

 It will not fix broken underlying processes.
 If your approval process is ambiguous — people are not sure who should approve what, at what thresholds — automation will surface that confusion faster, but it will not resolve it.
 Define your processes clearly before automating them.

 It will not eliminate judgment calls.
 Automation handles the routine.
 The non-routine still requires a human.
 A contract with genuinely unusual terms needs an attorney's review.
-An invoice with a large unexplained line item needs someone to ask the vendor a question.
-Think of automation as handling the 90% that should be routine so your team has bandwidth for the 10% that genuinely requires thought.
+An invoice with a large unexplained line item needs a human to ask the vendor a question.
+Think of automation as handling the 90% that should be routine so your team has bandwidth to focus on the 10% that genuinely requires thought.

 It will not work well on truly unstructured documents.
-Highly formatted documents — invoices, contracts, standard forms — automate well.
+Highly formatted documents (invoices, contracts, standard forms) automate well.
 Emails with no attachments, meeting notes, or narrative reports with no consistent structure are harder and often not worth automating for extraction purposes.
+Search and retrieval tools handle those better.

 It will not reduce headcount on its own.
 Document automation frees up time.
 What your team does with that time determines the actual business impact.
-The teams that get the most value redirect freed capacity toward higher-value work — client service, financial analysis, proactive vendor management — rather than treating it as a cost reduction exercise.
+The teams that get the most value from automation are the ones who redirect the freed capacity toward higher-value work — client service, financial analysis, proactive vendor management — rather than treating it as a cost reduction exercise.

-The bottom line: documents are not the goal.
+Documents are not the goal.
 The business outcomes they contain — paid invoices, signed contracts, onboarded employees, matched purchase orders — are the goal.
-The teams that treat document work as an operations problem get dramatically better results than the teams that treat it as a technology problem.
+Start with one document type.
+Map the current process.
+Configure an automation that handles the routine and flags the exceptions.
+Measure what changes.
+Then expand.

 Frequently Asked Questions